Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Model-based wind estimation

 \subsection{Local estimation of the drift parameter}

-Assume the brightness temperature data $Y(\bm{x},t)$ are normally distributed and have been standardized to have mean zero and variance one at each location (as described in the Appendix) and denote the standardized data as $Z(\bm{x},t)$.
-The mean and variance carry no information about the drift, and this step simplifies estimation of the covariance parameters.
-We do not specify the global covariance function for $Z$.
-Instead, we specify its local covariance with drift parameter $\bm{u}(\bm{x}, t)$ and estimate the motion winds locally.
+Assume the brightness temperature data $Y(\bm{x},t)$ are normally distributed and have been standardized at each location (as described in the Appendix); denote the standardized data as $Z(\bm{x},t)$.
+The mean and variance carry no information about the drift, and this step simplifies estimation of the correlation parameters.
+We do not specify a global covariance function for $Z$.
+Instead, we specify its local covariance with drift parameter $\bm{u}(\bm{x}, t) \in \mathbb{R}^2$ and estimate the motion winds locally.

 We define a target window as a square array of pixels

 To estimate $\bm{u}(\bm{x}, t)$, we assume that the process $Z(\bm{x}, t)$ is locally stationary in $D(\bm{x}, t)$ and that winds are smooth enough to be assumed constant in the scene, that is, $\bm{u}(\bm{x}', t') \approx \bm{u}(\bm{x}, t) \text{ for all } (\bm{x}', t') \in D(\bm{x}, t)$.
 In other words, we approximate the local covariance function as